Sailing on the Seven Seas

-"Sailing on the Seven Seas" is a song by English electronic music band Orchestral Manoeuvres in the Dark (OMD), released as the first single from their eighth studio album, Sugar Tax, on 18 March 1991.
-Along with 1981's "Souvenir", it is the band's highest-charting UK hit to date, peaking at number three on the UK Singles Chart.
+"Sailing on the Seven Seas" is a song by the English electronic music band Orchestral Manoeuvres in the Dark (OMD), released on 18 March 1991 by Virgin Records as the first single from their eighth studio album, Sugar Tax (1991).
+Along with 1981's "Souvenir", it is the band's highest-charting UK hit to date, peaking at number three on the UK singles chart.
 It also charted at number three in Austria and Sweden, number five in Ireland and number nine in Germany.
-The single was the first to be released by OMD without co-founder Paul Humphreys, who had left to form his own band The Listening Pool.
+The single was the first to be released by OMD without co-founder Paul Humphreys, who had left to form his own band the Listening Pool.

 The song pays homage to various rock groups.
-The Velvet Underground song "Sister Ray" is directly referenced (OMD had previously covered "I'm Waiting for the Man" as a B-side to 1980 single "Messages"), and the line "people try to drag us down" is similar in melody and lyrical content to the opening line of The Who's "My Generation"; singer Andy McCluskey also noted that the track includes "Glitter Band-style" drumming.
+The Velvet Underground song "Sister Ray" is directly referenced (OMD had previously covered "I'm Waiting for the Man" as a B-side to 1980 single "Messages"), and the line "people try to drag us down" is similar in melody and lyrical content to the opening line of the Who's "My Generation"; singer Andy McCluskey also noted that the track includes "Glitter Band-style" drumming.

 Reception and legacy

 Richard Riccio of the St. Petersburg Times described "Sailing on the Seven Seas" as "fabulous... a rollicking foot-stomper in its original version, and a haunting late-night dance track in remixed [B-side] form."
-MTV Europe ranked it the 21st-greatest song of 1991, while KROQ placed it 54th.
+Multiple outlets ranked the song among the best of 1991.
 In a retrospective review, AllMusic critic Dave Thompson wrote that OMD "sail giddily through the musical past", delivering "a glorious musical mélange, an inspired melding of synth pop soar, 2-Tone yore, and glam rock roar, the anthemic chorus to the fore with a fist-in-the-air punch that shouts out for more".
+Classic Pop listed "Sailing on the Seven Seas" among the "Top 20 Comeback Singles" in history.

 Humphreys described the track as "a great, kind of a weird pop song".
 Original OMD drummer Malcolm Holmes, who also had no involvement in the song, said, "I loathe the track – I do.
 But it charted and it did the business."
 After returning to the band, Holmes commented, "'Sailing on the Seven Seas' is a great thing to play as a drummer.
 When I started to play it, it became something else to me... so I don't really see the song as how I did in those days.